March 23, 2018

 You hike through a beautiful slot canyon in about 3 inches of water before you reach one of two waterfalls.
 The first waterfall has a log built into a ladder to help you up the waterfall.
 After the second waterfall you will find a fun swimming hole with a mossy rock slide.
 We didn't make it to the swimming hole since our kids' feet were too frozen.

 Cost: Parking is $10 or some park at a nearby church parking lot to avoid the parking fee, however, this adds about an extra mile to your hike.
+A permit system is scheduled to begin sometime in Spring 2018 that will cost $5 per hiker and purchased online

 Location: Take exit 42 to New Harmony/Kanarraville.
 Turn right on Hwy 144 and take an immediate left onto Harmony Ridge Dr/Old US 91.
 Continue about 4.5 miles into Kanarraville and turn right onto 100 North.
 Follow 100 North 3.5 blocks.